 The White Rock Polar Bear Plunge is one of several icy New Year’s Day Polar Bear Swims that take place in Metro Vancouver on January 1st each year.

-In years when the event takes place, crowds gather to watch hundreds of brave souls in swimsuits and funny costumes celebrate the New Year by going for a first-day-of-the-year swim in the ocean.
+At the White Rock event crowds gather to watch hundreds of brave souls in swimsuits and funny costumes celebrate the New Year by going for a first-day-of-the-year swim in the ocean.

 The White Rock event typically attracts thousands of onlookers.
-It’s hosted by local Rotary clubs and the Royal Canadian Marine Search & Rescue Unit #5 is one of the sponsors (as is Vancouver’s Best Places).
+Local Rotary clubs host this event.
+The Royal Canadian Marine Search & Rescue Unit #5 is one of the sponsors (as is Vancouver’s Best Places).

-After happening as a virtual event in 2022, the plunge is set to return in its regular in-person format.
-The Polar Bear Plunge happens on January 1st in 2023, which marks the event’s 53rd year.
+In 2025 the dip in icy waters happens on Wednesday, January 1st, which marks the event’s 55th year.
 Registration is at 10:30 am and the plunge is at noon.

-The event is held in the community of White Rock at the beach just east of the pier right by the community’s landmark giant white rock.
+The event happens in the community of White Rock at the beach just east of the pier right by the community’s landmark giant white rock.
+As many as 3,000 people attend the event.

 Participation in the Polar Swim

-Participants in the White Rock Polar Bear Plunge are encouraged to register for the event.
+Registration is encouraged for those who want to take part in the White Rock Polar Bear Plunge.
 Polar Bear plunging is free and registered participants get an official Polar Plunge certificate.
 Swimmers in costumes can win prizes.

 With respect to costumes and prizes, there is an adults’ category and a children’s category with first, second and third place awards.